Chicago Athenaeum

 The Chicago Athenaeum is a private museum of architecture and design, based in Galena, Illinois.
 The museum focuses on the art of design in all areas of the discipline: architecture, industrial and product design, graphics, landscape architecture, and urban planning.
 Among its goals is to advance public education on how design can positively impact the human environment.
 The museum awards numerous prizes for architecture and design.

 History

-The museum was founded in 1988 in Chicago and 1998 moved to Schaumburg, Illinois and in 2004 on to Galena, Illinois.
+The museum was founded in 1988 in Chicago, moved to Schaumburg, Illinois in 1998, and to Galena, Illinois in 2004.
 The museum in Galena is located in a former brewery building (Fulton Brewery, later Galena Brewery, Eulberg & Sons).

 In Schaumburg, the museum occupied an old barn at 190 S. Roselle Rd., before the village evicted it in 2004.
 The Museum also maintained an International Sculpture Park with works of contemporary art.
 The sculpture park still exists, situated in a park behind the Prairie Center for the Arts.